Table of Contents

-Use diffused lighting to capture the best colour of your jewelry, especially if you are photographing coloured stones.
+Use diffused lighting to capture the best color of your jewelry, especially if you are photographing colored stones.
 It distributes the light evenly and prevents harsh shadows.
 Diffused lighting need not be complex.
 You can simply put a translucent paper between your light source and your jewelry to evenly scatter the light.

 Step #3: Mind the reflections

 If you want your jewelry pieces to achieve a “magazine look”, watch out for unwanted reflections.
 Jewelry reflects everything in its surrounding.
 The last thing you would want is to put up a photo of your jewelry on your website with your light bulb reflecting on it.

 Don’t forget to use reflectors to shield your jewelry from external objects that may reflect on it.
 Reflectors need not be expensive.
 You can place a whiteboard around your controlled environment, and you’re all set.
 Further, you can experiment and move it around until you find the best position where all available light is directed toward your subject.

 If you don’t have whiteboards at home, take a white sheet of paper and position it around your subject to bounce light.